-Glyssen helps you to produce a high-quality dramatized audio recording of Scripture.
+Glyssen helps you to produce scripts for a high-quality dramatized audio recording of Scripture.
 It’s like having a production assistant, guiding you step by step.
 It quickly identifies all the direct speech in the text and the biblical character who speaks each part.
 Then it walks you through the process of selecting a cast and assigning roles to the voice actors.
 Finally, it prepares a complete set of scripts to use in the recording process.
 It gives you the option to accept default recommendations or customize settings to better fit your project requirements.

 Glyssen helps you select an appropriate cast size for the project.
 With the narration option you select, Glyssen will then compile a list of Biblical character roles to match the cast size you select.
 The list of roles can be printed to serve as an aid as you recruit voice actors for those roles.
 After recruiting voice actors, Glyssen can adjust the plan to match the number of voice actors you actually recruited.